ClickCease

 The first Zantac lawsuit was filed in California the same day FDA issued its advisory.
 Plaintiffs in Zantac lawsuits accuse drug makers Sanofi and Boerhringer Ingelheim of manufacturing, marketing, and selling a product they knew or should have known had been contaminated with an industrial chemical known to cause cancer.

-Do I have a Zantac Lawsuit?
+Do I Have a Zantac Lawsuit?

 If you took Zantac and have been diagnosed with bladder or stomach cancer, we will seek damages for you that include past and future: